jmerino99/GoogleFiber/README.md

 🔐 Compliance and Privacy:

-In order to anonymize and fictionalize the data, the datasets the columns market_1, market_2, and market_3 to indicate three different city service areas the data represents
+In order to anonymize and fictionalize the datasets, the columns market_1, market_2, and market_3 were created to indicate three different city service areas the data represents

 Data was uploaded and JOINED using BigQuery ➡️